-Without anyone realizing it, there is an unconscious alliance between those who err on the Left and those who err on the Right.
-Those who err on the Left promote an error on the speculative level, and those who err on right end by embrace it in practice.
-The goal of the infiltrators was to destroy the Church from within, and the goal of those who err on the Right is to convince Catholics that they succeeded.
+Without anyone realizing it, there seems to be an unconscious alliance between those who err on the Left and those who err on the Right.
+Those who err on the Left promote an error on the speculative level, and those who err on right end by embrace it in practice (think of how many married priests are there in Sedevacantism).
+The goal of the infiltrators was to destroy the Church from within, and the goal of those who err on the Right is apparently to convince Catholics that they succeeded.
 Isn’t that the goal of the Crisis in the Church Series?
 To convince Catholics that the “Conciliar Church,” otherwise known as the Roman Catholic Church, has defected from the faith by teaching heresies (such as collegiality), so as to justify the Society’s existence extra ecclesia?

 After taking a closer look at the problematic parts of Vatican II, I now see the Council as a test of faith that God permitted.
 It strikes me as perfectly consistent with how God test his people (or rather how he allows the devil to tempt them).
 There are statements or teachings in the documents of Vatican II which, at first glance, appear to be erroneous, yet on closer examination are found to be true.
 Sometimes you have to change the proposition from a positive to a negative to see it, but when you do, you realize that what appeared at first to be an error is, in reality, a truth that cannot be denied.